CRAM 2014 FAQ

 Are there any forms I need to fill out?

-You should have received two release forms with your acceptance materials.
+You should’ve received two release forms with your acceptance materials.
 One is a general medical release form and the other pertains to Taylor’s ropes course on campus.
 Both forms must be signed by a parent/guardian and mailed to the Office of Admissions or brought to campus at the start of the program.

 What if I still have questions?